 Treble hooks have three hooks in the one package as the same suggests.
 They are primarily used for lures, crankbaits, or jerkbaits.

 Some poor-quality lures come with poor-quality treble hooks and you will want to change them out before using them.
-It is always wise to keep a few extra treble hooks in your tackle box.
+It is always wise to keep an extra treble fishing hook in your tackle box.

 It does not matter from which direction the fish bites your lure, one of the treble’s hooks will be pointing the right way.